spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/searching-the-product-catalog.md

 * Retrieve a list of products to be displayed anywhere you want.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Catalog feature integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/glue-api-catalog-feature-integration.html).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Catalog Search API Feature Integration]().

 ## Searching for Products
 To search for products, send GET requests to the following endpoint: